Missouri Route 46: Route Description

 Beginning at US 59 just east of Fairfax, Route 46 travels east through Atchison County.
-After 10 miles of traveling east, Route 46 enters Nodaway County and travels on the southern boundary of Bilby Ranch Lake Conservation Area for 3 more miles.
-Another two miles east, the highway crosses the Nodaway River, and shortly thereafter intersects with Route 113 about 3 miles north of Skidmore.
-Continuing eastward, the highway travels about 10 more miles towards Maryville, on its way it crosses White Cloud Creek and passes south of the Northwest Missouri Regional Airport.
-It enters Maryville and travels as 1st street about 1 mile before intersecting Bus.
+After 10 mi of traveling east, Route 46 enters Nodaway County and travels on the southern boundary of Bilby Ranch Lake Conservation Area for 3 more miles.
+Another 2 mi east, the highway crosses the Nodaway River, and shortly thereafter intersects with Route 113 about 3 mi north of Skidmore.
+Continuing eastward, the highway travels about 10 mi towards Maryville, on its way it crosses White Cloud Creek and passes south of the Northwest Missouri Regional Airport.
+It enters Maryville and travels as 1st street about 1 mi before intersecting Bus.
 US 71 in downtown Maryville.
 After continuing another mile east through town, Route 46 junctions with US 71 and US 136.

 Leaving Maryville, it continues concurrent with US 136 east, where it crosses the One Hundred and Two River, passes south of Mozingo Lake, and crosses the Platte River, before reaching the point where Route 46 and US 136 separate just south of Ravenwood.
 Route 46 travels north through Ravenwood and heads northeasterly where it passes by Parnell and enters Worth County.
-A few miles after, Route 46 junctions with Route 246, east of Sheridan, and then turns east-southeast where it travels about 9 more miles before reaching Grant City.
-Just east of Grant City, the highway intersects with US 169 and continues east about 6 miles to Allendale.
+A few miles after, Route 46 junctions with Route 246, east of Sheridan, and then turns east-southeast where it travels about 9 mi before reaching Grant City.
+Just east of Grant City, the highway intersects with US 169 and continues east about 6 mi to Allendale.
 Route 46 continues northeasterly in eastern Worth County to where it enters Harrison County and soon after reaches Hatfield.
-Route 46 travels east and southeast 9 more miles to its eastern terminus at the junction with US 69 6 miles north of Eagleville.
+Route 46 travels east and southeast 9 mi to its eastern terminus at the junction with US 69 6 mi north of Eagleville.